peterchast/S-P-Cookbook/posts/homemade-hot-sauce.md

 tags:
   - recipe
 featured_image: /static/img/posts/hot-sauce.webp
+story: >-
-story: Really want to mess around with this recipe.
+  Really want to mess around with this recipe.
 I want to try with fermentation, honey vs, sugar, different fruits, different peppers, adding more veggies (onions and carrots for sure), and maybe some different ingredients on top of all that?

+  Also tried at one point:

+  * 10oz chili peppers

+  * 1 habanero

+  * 3 large garlic cloves

+  * 1 shallot

+  * 1 tsp sale

+  * 2 cups vinegar
 ingredients_list:
   - group_name: Ingredient List
     ingredient: